Kong/terraform-provider-konnect/docs/resources/gateway_plugin_jwt_signer.md

 - `channel_token_request_header` (String) This parameter tells the name of the header where to look for the channel token.
 If you don't want to do anything with the channel token, then you can set this to `null` or `""` (empty string).
 - `channel_token_scopes_claim` (List of String) Specify the claim in a channel token to verify against values of `config.channel_token_scopes_required`.
 This supports nested claims.
 - `channel_token_scopes_required` (List of String) Specify the required values (or scopes) that are checked by a claim specified by `config.channel_token_scopes_claim`.
 - `channel_token_signing_algorithm` (String) When this plugin sets the upstream header as specified with `config.channel_token_upstream_header`, it also re-signs the original channel token using private keys of this plugin.
-Specify the algorithm that is used to sign the token. must be one of ["HS256", "HS384", "HS512", "RS256", "RS512", "ES256", "ES384", "ES512", "PS256", "PS384", "PS512", "EdDSA"]
+Specify the algorithm that is used to sign the token. must be one of ["ES256", "ES384", "ES512", "EdDSA", "HS256", "HS384", "HS512", "PS256", "PS384", "PS512", "RS256", "RS512"]
 - `channel_token_upstream_header` (String) This plugin removes the `config.channel_token_request_header` from the request after reading its value.
 - `channel_token_upstream_leeway` (Number) If you want to add or perhaps subtract (using negative value) expiry time of the original channel token, you can specify a value that is added to the original channel token's `exp` claim.
 - `enable_access_token_introspection` (Boolean) If you don't want to support opaque access tokens, change this configuration parameter to `false` to disable introspection.